rfjakob/gocryptfs-website/docs/comparison.md

 [[5]](https://gist.github.com/rfjakob/c70344e2e7a1d765af1f)

 Notes:
 {1} Is the directory tree flattened in the encrypted storage?
-{2} Since gocryptfs v0.9
+This
+    obfuscates the directory structure but can cause problems when synchronising via Dropbox and similar.
+{2} 255 since gocryptfs v0.9, 176 in v0.8 and earlier

 Performance
 -----------

 All tests are run on tmpfs rule out any influence of the hard disk.
-The CPU is an Intel Pentium G630 with 2 x 2.7GHz.
+The CPU is an Intel Pentium G630 with 2 x 2.7GHz that does NOT have AES instructions.

 |                          | gocryptfs | encfs default | encfs paranoia |  ecryptfs |  cryptomator  | securefs |
 | ------------------------ | --------- | ------------- | -------------- | --------- | ------------- | -------- |